 Are you familiar with the 5 Languages of Love?
-It breaks down how we like to give and receive love into five categories.
+It breaks down how we like to give and receive love into five categories: words of affirmation, personal touch, gifts, service and quality time.
 I have found it to be such a great tool in learning about myself and the people I am in relationship with.

 I have been thinking a lot about touch.
-I come from a family of touchers–there was a lot of hugging, hair-playing and hand-holding in my house.
-I am a toucher.
+I come from a family of touchers.
+There was a lot of hugging, hair-playing and hand-holding in my house.
 If I am talking to you one-on-one, I am most likely touching you.

 To touchers, not having touch can feel like malnutrition.
 It can lead to depression.
 It can feel like the body is constricted and tight.

-We all have a lot on our plates.
+We have a lot on our plates.
 We put a lot of pressure on ourselves to “do more” and “be better”.
 We don’t find it easy to admit when we are at capacity.
 We can get so used to living at capacity that we might not even realize the stress our body is holding for us.
-We need to be able to melt into the loving, safety of other people that aren’t needing anything in return.
+Not often do we have the opportunity to melt into the loving safe touch of another person who doesn’t need anything in return.

-We offer this class the first Sunday of every month from 5:30-7:30 p.m.
+Inviting the Moon happens the first Sunday of every month from 5:30-7:30 p.m.
 We would love for you to join us. e-mail: firstname.lastname@example.org for questions or to register.